2222-09-29

 10. actiTIME

-actiTIME Timer helps developers to keep track of work hours directly from the web browser and web apps such as Jira.
+actiTIME Timer tool helps every web developer to keep track of work hours directly from the web browser and web apps such as Jira.
 It is used by companies and freelancers for analyzing performance and controlling the project’s progress and profitability.

 ActiTIME chrome extension | Usersnap Blog